samcartersmith/cds/docs/react-native.md

 ### Troubleshooting Guide

 - **Emulator failed to load** Try manually launching the Emulator from terminal.
 Be sure the emulator also exists in Android Studio's AVD manager.
-- **Icons failed to load on iOS** Run `yarn nx run mobile-playground:start-ios --clean` or `yarn nx run mobile-playground:start-android --clean` to clean the previous build and restart.
+- **Icons failed to load on iOS** Run `yarn nx run mobile-app:start-ios --clean` or `yarn nx run mobile-app:start-android --clean` to clean the previous build and restart.

 ## Retail RN Experiments